apollographql/rover/ARCHITECTURE.md

 ##### Environment Variables

 Most environment variables within Rover are preceded with `APOLLO_`.
-In order to support a new environment variable following this format, you'll want to head to `src/utils/env.rs`, and add a new variant to the enum there.
+To support a new environment variable following this format, open `src/utils/env.rs` and add a new variant to the enum there.
 It should be as easy as following the patterns set out there and passing the variable where you need it to go.
 The top level `Rover` struct has a global `RoverEnv` instance that will slurp up all of the system's environment variables into a `HashMap` that can then be accessed in any command. `RoverEnv` also provides the ability to mock specific environment variables for use in testing.